-- If an employer company severely affected by the COVID-19 crisis will be on downtime due to the employer not being able to provide work, the affected employees will be entitled to receive a monthly downtime compensation in an amount of 75 percent, with a maximum limit of 700 euros per one employee.
+- If an employer company severely affected by the COVID-19 crisis sends its employees on downtime due to not being able to provide work, the affected employees will be entitled to receive a monthly downtime compensation in an amount of 75 percent, with a maximum limit of 700 euros per one employee.
 Downtime compensation will not be liable to personal income tax (PIT) and mandatory state social insurance contributions.
 In addition, if a company will increase the number of employees while receiving downtime compensations, the payments will be terminated.
-Upon applying for downtime compensation the Employer shall certify that he will not release the employee at least a month after submitting the application; - If a company, who applies for downtime compensation has a tax debt exceeding 1000 euros, and hasn't received an official payment deadline extension, or hasn't reached a special agreement with the State Revenue Service, such company does not qualify for downtime compensation, but may still apply in order to ensure that employees receive downtime compensation from State Social Insurance Agency; - In order to apply for the downtime compensation the employee must contact his employer, who is required to request the necessary compensation payment by submitting an application to the State Revenue Service.
+Upon applying for downtime compensation, the Employer shall certify that he will not release the employee at least a month after submitting the application; - If a company, who applies for downtime compensation has a tax debt exceeding 1000 euros, and hasn't received an official payment deadline extension, or hasn't reached a special agreement with the State Revenue Service, such company does not qualify for downtime compensation, but may still apply in order to ensure that employees receive downtime compensation from State Social Insurance Agency; - In order to apply for the downtime compensation, the employer must submit an application to the State Revenue Service.
 Downtime compensation will be transferred directly to the employee's bank account, indicated in the application; - Employer is allowed to partially compensate to his employees the difference between the downtime compensation and the average salary amount; - Downtime is limited to a time period from 14 March 2020 until 30 June 2020.